jeniasivets/chromagan/README.md

 ## ChromaGAN Project

-This project is based on the paper [ChromaGAN: A Conditional Generative Adversarial Network for Colorization](https://arxiv.org/pdf/1907.09837.pdf).

-The project implements a model for colorizing black and white images.
+This project is based on the paper [ChromaGAN: A Conditional Generative Adversarial Network for Colorization](https://arxiv.org/pdf/1907.09837.pdf) and implements a model for colorizing black and white images.

 ### Objective